athomasq/athomasq.github.io/essays/investing-in-public.md

 I spend a lot of time thinking about edge -- it's been one of the defining themes of my professioncal career.
 After angel investing for some time, I now have a clearer sense of where my edge lies.
 (This is the part where I blow my own trumpet).

+founder -- not operator, not business exec, venture backed

 Founder judgement
 Professional investor
+selling to public markets
+biz model
 Deep tech

 * I don't have an exceptional volume of dealflow, but I think I have somewhat *differentiated* dealflow, especially in certain under-favoured categories.